All Episodes

 And people are killed by hands and feet more often than rifles and shotguns combined each and every year.

-So to put this in perspective, in less than two percent of the time that an officer is assaulted, is a suspect killed, and in less than six percent of the time that an officer is killed or injured in the line of duty is a suspect killed.
+And in less than 6% of a time that an officer is killed or injured in the line of duty is a suspect killed.

 But Colin Kaepernick, as a 49er, an employee of the NFL, embraced numerous cop killers on all of his social media sites.

-He continues to do that, and that's the part I think you missed.
+And that's the part I think you missed.

-It's not well let me say this.
+It's not well, let me say this.

-He gave he gave 25 grand to a charitable group that honored a convicted cop killer, and his foundation made the donation to a Chicago-based Asada's daughter's name after the Black Liberation Army member, uh Asada Shakor, in uh April as part of a million dollar charitable funge, and Shakur was convicted of first degree murder in the 73 shooting death of of a New Jersey state trooper.
+And his foundation made the donation to a Chicago-based Asada's daughter's name after the Black Liberation Army member, Asada Shakur, in April as part of a million-dollar charitable fund.

 So I think that's what you're referring to.

-And and let me tell you something.
+And let me tell you something.

 It does represent he has cops depicted as pigs on his socks.